Learn basic photography skills at a venue with lots of photo opportunities

 In early November last year, Eskom said it had a low stockpile of coal and there had been a shut down of 11 power station units for maintenance.

-Until now, Cape Town was able to better handle loadshedding, implementing less-severe Stage 1 than the rest of the country because of the Steenbras hydroelectric pumped storage scheme, says Simon Maytham, the City’s media liaison officer.
+While some parts of the country, like Johannesburg, experienced stage 2 loadshedding, Cape Town was able to implement less-severe stage 1 because of the Steenbras hydroelectric pumped storage scheme, says Simon Maytham, the City’s media liaison officer.

 “It’s known as peak lopping,” says Maytham.
 It means that Cape Town opts out of buying electricity from Eskom for a certain period, and electricity is supplied from the Steenbras hydroelectric storage scheme.

 The City also saves money (electricity is most expensive during peak hours) and Cape Town can keep the lights on or implement reduced loadshedding.